aaronrfinney/CVanal/README.md

 A Fortran code to analyse DL_POLY trajectories.

-Documentation is beign improved and this repository will be updated soon.
+Documentation is being improved and this repository will be updated soon.